Aaron W. Bell, PhD

 - PhD - 1999, University of Pittsburgh

-Research InterestsDr Bellís research interests lie in understanding the role of transcription factors in control and regulation of liver growth, regeneration, differentiation and carcinogenesis.
-In particular, how growth factors, extra-cellular matrix, or drugs/chemicals alter the transcriptional program and affect cellular differentiation and fate.
+My research interest lies in understanding the role of transcription factors in control and regulation of liver growth, regeneration, differentiation and carcinogenesis.
+In particular my studies focus on how growth factors, extra-cellular matrix, or chemicals alter the transcriptional program and affect cellular differentiation and fate.
 Of particular interest are the liver-enriched transcription factors, especially Hepatic Nuclear Factor-4, a key liver transcription factor required for liver development and function.
+We have established an in-vitro cell culture model in which primary hepatocytes grow and de-differentiate then can be induced to re-differentiate upon addition of extra-cellular matrix, DMSO or Phenobarbital.
+This system has many similarities to the embryonic development of the liver and may garner significant insights into the molecular events involved in hepatocyte differentiation and liver development.
+Results from these studies have shown that HNF4 expression and function are highly regulated during de-differentiation and re-differentiation of hepatocytes.
+We continue to investigate the mechanisms regulating hepatic differentiation, as these have a role in liver development, regeneration and cancer.

 Selected PublicationsView Dr. Bell's publications on PubMed